There’s a new AI that can guess how you feel just by watching you walk

 While we’ve seen AI trained to predict how people feel based on their facial expressions or even their voices, this is the first time an algorithm has been trained to make an accurate guess by simply watching someone walk.

-Aniket Bera, research supervisor and professor in computer science at the University of Maryland, told the science and technology blog Techxplore that their research doesn’t try to detect true emotion—rather, it predicts perceived emotion, just like people predict about each other every day.
+Aniket Bera, who supervised the research and and is a professor in computer science at the University of North Carolina at Chapel Hill, told the science and technology blog Techxplore that their research doesn’t try to detect true emotion—rather, it predicts perceived emotion, just like people predict about each other every day.
 According to Bera, the work could teach robots to anticipate how people around them may be feeling, and adjust their behavior accordingly.
 Or the inverse: It could help engineers design robots to better innately communicate with their gait and body movements.

 Bera adds that the underlying research could eventually make its way into surveillance applications, or even help make mixed-reality experiences more engaging, since the 3D models of people walking in particular ways could help design more lifelike characters.